Civil RTC News

 Right to counsel

-There is a right to counsel for the respondent in a civil contempt proceeding.
+There is a right to counsel for individuals in civil commitment due to mental health or intellectual disability.

 Right to counsel